-- 01. Under the Legal Metrology Act every unit of weight or measure shall be in accordance with the Metric System on the International System of Units.
-Every numeration shall be made in accordance with the decimal system. - 02.
-For food products sold by number, the number declared should be followed by the symbol N or U: - e.g. 100 capsules may declared as: Net Quantity: 100N or 100U3 - 03.
-The height of the numeral and letter when the net quantity is in weight, volume or number declared on the principal display panel (PDP) of the package according to recent amendment under LM (PCR) 2017 [7(2)]3 is given below:
+- 1. Under the Legal Metrology Act every unit of weight or measure shall be in accordance with the Metric System of the International System of Units.
+Every numeration shall be made in accordance with the decimal system. - - e.g. 100 capsules may declared as: Net Quantity: 100N or 100U - 3.
+The height of the numeral and letter when the net quantity is in weight, volume or number declared on the principal display panel (PDP) of the package according to recent amendment under LM (PCR) 2017 [7(2)] is given below: